 Albert G. Stoll, Jr.

-Al stands up for the rights of individuals who have been the victim of catastrophic personal injury.
-He also practices in the areas of employment law, elder rights, workers compensation, product liability and by helping motorcycle and bicycle riders injured in left turn accidents.
-In his 20 years of law practice, Al has handled more than 50 jury trials.
+In his 20 years of law practice, Al has handled more than 40 jury trials.
 This experience, combined with a commitment to ethics and integrity, has earned Al an excellent reputation throughout the San Francisco Bay Area legal community.
-He is the recipient of Martindale-Hubbell‘s “AV” peer rating, which signifies preeminent legal ability and ethical standards, and has been named a Northern California Super Lawyer every year since 2006.
+He is the recipient of Martindale-Hubbell's "AV" peer rating, which signifies preeminent legal ability and ethical standards, and has been named a Northern California Super Lawyer every year since 2006.
 In 2009, Al was awarded the prestigious 2009 Civil Justice Award by the San Francisco Trial Lawyers Association, given to attorneys who show integrity, grit, tenacity, ethics, and great advocacy skills, and who contribute to the betterment of consumers and/or injured victims and their families.

-Al’s direct dial phone is 415-762-0039, his e-mail is astoll@stoll-law.com and you may follow him on Twitter @albertstoll
+Albert's direct dial phone number is 415-762-0039 and his e-mail is astoll@stoll-law.com

 Admissions